Map of state-level ridesharing laws

 The National Conference of Insurance Legislators (NCOIL) adopted a model act based off of the TNC Model Bill to regulate insurance requirements for TNCs and their drivers.
 The NCOIL model includes a couple of modifications from the TNC Model Bill.
 The modifications include language requiring disclosure if there is a lien on the vehicle to be used for TNC services and adding to the section on rating agencies used to determine which surplus lines insurers are eligible to provide coverage for TNCs.

 To study regulatory issues related to insurance coverage for transportation sharing and other emerging sharing economy products, the NAIC Property and Casualty Insurance (C) Committee appointed the Sharing Economy (C) Working Group in 2014.
 The Working Group developed a white paper regarding commercial ride-sharing, Transportation Network Company Insurance Principles for Legislators and Regulators.
 The white paper was adopted at the NAIC 2015 Spring National Meeting.
-The Working Group developed a white paper regarding home sharing, Insurance Implications of Home-Sharing: Regulator Insights and Consumer Awareness, adopted at the NAIC 2016 Fall National Meeting.
-The Working Group continues to review regulatory issues related to the sharing economy.
-Additional information and a link to the white paper can be found on the Sharing Economy (C) Working Group webpage.
+The Working Group disbanded in 2018, but the Innovation and Technology (EX) Task Force, the Auto Insurance (C/D) Working Group, and the Property and Casualty Insurance (C) Committee continues to monitor these issues.